eloylp/go-kit/README.md

 	// Configure the middleware with already setup config function. authMiddleware := middleware.AuthChecker(cfgFunc)

 	// Prepare the router.
-In this example, we do it witrh the standard library.
+In this example, we will use the standard library.
 	// More advanced routers would allow us to define this middleware for
 	// all routes globally.
 	mux := http.NewServeMux()